arkq/bluez-alsa/doc/bluealsa-cli.1.rst

     The list of available codecs requires BlueZ SEP support (BlueZ >= 5.52)

 codec *PCM_PATH* [*CODEC* [*CONFIG*]]
+    Get or set the Bluetooth codec used by the given PCM.

     If *CODEC* is given, change the codec to be used by the given PCM.
 This command will terminate the PCM if it is currently running.